philthephatman/awesome-hacking-lists/ahhh.md

 ## PHP

 - [FiercePhish](https://github.com/Raikia/FiercePhish) - FiercePhish is a full-fledged phishing framework to manage all phishing engagements.
 It allows you to track separate phishing campaigns, schedule sending of emails, and much more.
-- [sees](https://github.com/galkan/sees) - SEES aims to increase the success rate of phishing attacks by sending emails to company users as if they are coming from the very same company’s domain.
 - [MISP](https://github.com/MISP/MISP) - MISP - Malware Information Sharing Platform & Threat Sharing
 - [Sn1per](https://github.com/1N3/Sn1per) - Automated Pentest Recon Scanner
 - [DAws](https://github.com/dotcppfile/DAws) - Advanced Web Shell
 - [webshell](https://github.com/tennc/webshell) - This is a webshell open source project

-## Perl

-- [psychoPATH](https://github.com/ewilded/psychoPATH) - This little helper script attempts to generate all potential DOCUMENT_ROOT full paths for a given application.
-- [shelling](https://github.com/ewilded/shelling) - SHELLING - an offensive approach to the anatomy of improperly written OS command injection sanitisers

 ## Perl6